ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-ova-manage-service.md

 <properties
-   pageTitle="部署 StorSimple Virtual Array 的 StorSimple Manager 服務 | Microsoft Azure" description="說明如何在 Azure 傳統入口網站中建立和刪除 StorSimple Manager 服務，並說明如何管理服務註冊金鑰。" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Deploy the StorSimple Manager service for StorSimple virtual array| Microsoft Azure" description="Explains how to create and delete the StorSimple Manager service in the Azure classic portal, and describes how to manage the service registration key." services="storsimple" documentationCenter="" authors="alkohli"